kubernetes-sigs/cluster-api/docs/proposals/20220414-lifecycle-hooks.md

   - version: v1.33.0
 ```

+Note: The `controlPlaneUpgrades` and the `workersUpgrades` fields contains the intermediate steps to reach the target version,
+which is also included in the list.

 ####  BeforeControlPlaneUpgrade (new hook)

 This hook is called before a new version is propagated to the control plane object.
 Runtime Extension implementers